alexx021dev/alexx021dev/README.md

 ## About Me 🚀
-i am leanring full stack web engineering and this is the place where i show my progress.
+i am learning full stack web engineering and this is the place where i show my progress.
 - 📫Reach me: alextaddele@gmail.com.

 ## My Skills 🧠